The Lawton Standard Co. is raising the standard for foundries.

 At Lawton —

 The most profitable result of this partnership was the Lawton-Lauson gasoline engine.
-It was built in 1909, and was also known as the “Wisconsin” engine.
-Since electricity had not yet reached rura farming areas, Lawton and Lauson used the Lauson-Lawton engine was used to power portable generators, conveyor belts that took silage into silos, and to mechanically process grain.
+It was built in 1909 and was also known as the “Wisconsin” engine.
+Since electricity had not yet reached rural farming areas, Lawton and Lauson used the Lauson-Lawton engine to power portable generators.
+These conveyor belts transported silage into silos and mechanically processed grain.

 1917